California Constitutional Conventions: Monterey Convention of 1849

-The Monterey Convention of 1849 was the first California Constitutional Convention to take place.
+The Monterey Convention of 1849, in Monterey, was the first California Constitutional Convention to take place.
 Bvt.
 Brig.
 Gen. Bennett C. Riley, ex officio Governor of California, issued a proclamation on June 3, 1849 calling for a convention and a special election on August 1 where delegates to the convention would be elected.

 The memorial presenting the proposed constitution to Congress claimed that it banned slavery not out of anti-slavery sentiment, but due to unanimous agreement including from delegates originally from slave states that California's climate and soil were unsuitable for slave labor.
 It also described the proposed eastern boundary as a compromise between those who wished to include all of former Mexican Alta California (including today's Nevada, Utah, and Arizona) and a committee-proposed eastern boundary at 116° (including the western half of Nevada but excluding the Lower Colorado River Valley and Imperial Valley), and denied having considered north–south division at the Missouri Compromise Line (south of Carmel and Fresno), saying Southern Californians had no interest in division.
 Another motion during the convention would have banned African Americans from immigrating to the state.
 The motion failed and read as follows:

 The Legislature shall, at its first session, pass such laws as will effectually prohibit free persons of color from immigrating to and settling in the State, and to effectually prevent the owners of slaves from bringing them to this State for the purpose of setting them free: Provided, That nothing in this Constitution shall be construed to conflict with the provisions of the first clause of the second section of the fourth article of the Constitution of the United States.